 15 Items That Should Be In Your Vehicle During the Winter

-Changing the items in your kit to reflect the seasonal changes will help you better prepare for unpredictable weather.
+Prepare for being stranded during winter conditions and have items in your car to reflect that.
+One way to ensure that you have preparations for all bouts of extreme weather is it change items in your kit to reflect the seasonal changes.
 Those that live in northern climates will find themselves dealing with winter-related issues with their vehicles more so than in southern climates, but we should all prepare for emergencies in our vehicles.

 Some of these supplies may save your life.